Polish diaspora: United Kingdom

 It was only after the First World War that Poles settled in large numbers in London – many from the Prisoner of War camps in Alexandra Palace and Feltham.
 During the Second World War many Poles came to the United Kingdom as political émigrés and to join the Polish Armed Forces in the West being recreated there.
 When the Second World War ended, a Communist government was installed in Poland and was hostile to servicemen returning from the West.
-Many Poles felt betrayed by their wartime allies and were understandably reluctant to return home.
 Many soldiers refused to return to Poland, and around 150,000, after occupying resettlement camps, later settled in the UK.
 The Polish Government in London was not dissolved until 1991 when a freely elected president took office in Warsaw.

 After Poland entered the European Union in May 2004, Poles gained the right to work in some other EU countries.
 While France and Germany put in place temporary controls to curb Central European migration, the United Kingdom (along with only Sweden and Ireland) did not impose restrictions.
 Many young Poles have come to work in the UK since then.

 Estimates for the total number of people now living in the UK and born in Poland or of Polish descent vary significantly.
 There were an estimated 831,000 Polish-born residents in 2015 and one million by 2017.
 Other than London, Poles have settled in Southampton in Hampshire, Manchester, Bolton and Bury in Greater Manchester and Chorley in Lancashire.
 There are also large concentrations in Bradford, Leeds, Coventry and Nottingham, as well as South Yorkshire, South Wales, Herefordshire, Rugby, Banbury, Slough, Redditch and Swindon.

-The economic crisis in the UK and the growing economy in Poland reduced the economic incentive for Poles to migrate to the UK.
+The 2008 financial crisis in the UK and the growing economy in Poland reduced the economic incentive for Poles to migrate to the UK.
 By the last quarter of 2008, it was claimed by the IPPR that up to half of those that had come to the UK to work may have returned home.
 However, the 2011 UK Census also indicates that it was probably never true.

 According to the UK Office for National Statistics, Poland had overtaken India as the most common overseas country of birth for foreign-born people living in the United Kingdom in 2015.

-Vatican City

-Although they do not settle in the world's smallest country, many Polish priests spend time of their training studying in one of the universities of the Holy See in Rome.
-The most famous Pole that has settled in Vatican City has been, for institutional reasons, former Archbishop of Kraków cardinal Karol Wojtyła, as Pope John Paul II (1978–2005).

 North America

-The United States and Canada were the major focus of Polish political and economic migration since 1850 up until the fall of the Iron Curtain.
+The United States and Canada were the major focus of Polish political and economic migration since 1850 up until the fall of the Iron Curtain and Poland's accession into the EU.